Healthdirect Free Australian health advice you can count on.

 Both buprenorphine and methadone are used to help treat opioid dependence or misuse.
 Your doctor will help you decide which is the best option for you.

-Everyone’s pain is different and various pain-relief medicines are used in different circumstances.
-If you’ve been prescribed buprenorphine and have concerns or are experiencing side effects, speak with your doctor about other ways you can manage your pain.
+Everyone’s pain is different, and different pain-relief medicines are used in different circumstances.
+If your doctor has prescribed buprenorphine for you, and you have concerns or are experiencing side effects, speak with them about other ways you can manage your pain.

 When should I see my doctor?

-If your pain is not being controlled with buprenorphine or you have any unexpected side effects, see your doctor.
+If your pain is not well controlled with buprenorphine, or you have any unexpected or unwanted side effects, see your doctor.
+There are different options for pain management, and your doctor can suggest other approaches.

 Always check with your doctor before adjusting your dosage either up or down.